yueming-zhang/gns/README.md

   * `SandRamps`

 Download the dataset from [DesignSafe DataDepot](https://doi.org/10.17603/ds2-0phb-dg64).
 If you are using this dataset please cite [Vantassel and Kumar., 2022](https://github.com/geoelements/gns#dataset)

+# Our cloth setting
+We used the open source [Taichi physics simulator](https://docs.taichi-lang.org/blog/head-first-taichi) to generate the source-of-truth dataset by running 1000 experiments of a piece of cloth falling onto a spherical obstacle.
+You can find the dataset that we generated [here](https://drive.google.com/drive/folders/1q03NoTLQbFenZIVOehBDadiSx32mbxl6?usp=share_link).

 ## Building environment on TACC LS6 and Frontera